Rajgir: Tourism

 The main tourist attractions include the ancient city walls from Ajatashatru's period, Bimbisar's Jail, Jarasandh's Akhara, Gridhra-kuta, ('Hill of the Vultures'), Son Bhandar Caves and the Jain temples on the five peaks.

 Another major attraction is the peace pagoda, Vishwa Shanti Stupa, built-in 1969, one of the 80 peace pagodas in the world, to spread the message of peace and non-violence.
 It is the oldest peace pagoda in India.
 The rope-way that leads to it is another attraction, which was gifted by Japanese spiritual leader Fuji Guruji in the 1960s.

 A new rope way has been planned.

 Rajgir has hot water springs, locally known as Brahmakund, a sacred place for Hindus where water from seven different springs (Saptarshi) merge and is notable for its healing effects.

 There is a Japanese temple beside the Venu Vana, an artificial forest with historical associations to Buddha and the kings of the region.
 Other places of interest include the Rajgir Heritage Museum, the Sariputta Stupa, Ghora Katora Lake, and the Rajgir glass bridge.

 The Son Bhandar caves are situated in Rajgir.
 The caves are concerned with Jainism and are considered to belong to 3–4 century AD.
 After Cunningham's inspection, several scholars visited this place and some had opinions to concern with Buddhism.
 After some time all Buddhism connections were refused because of an inscription found on the southern wall of a cave.
 According to this inscription these caves were built by inspiration of a Jain Muni Vair for Jain ascetics.
 Sculptures of Teerthankaras were also carved in these caves.
 From an architectural aspect; these caves are analogous to Nagarjuni cave and Barabar Caves caves of Mauryan era.
 Therefore, it can be concluded that construction time should not differ much from the above-mentioned caves.

 These caves should be related to Digambar sect of Jainism as Xuanzang wrote in his book about Vaibhar Hill of Rajgir that the place was occupied by Digambar Jain monks for meditation purposes.
 After some centuries these caves were converted by Hindus as Vishnu sculpture was also found from the mound of a cave.

+Makhdum Kund, also recognised as Dargah-e-Makhdoomiya is a sacred site situated in Rajgir.
+Renowned for its thermal spring and the tomb of Makhdoom Syed Ghulam Ali, as well as the prayer space of Sharfuddin Yahya Maneri, it holds significance for pilgrims and visitors alike.

+The thermal spring, dating back approximately 800 years, attracts numerous visitors who utilise it for ablution (Wudu) and bathing purposes.
+The Chief Minister of Bihar, Nitish Kumar also took bath here in his childhood.